-What happens to the benefits for a life insurance policy when the beneficiary is deceased?
+What happens if a life insurance beneficiary is deceased?

 However, this may be disadvantageous on several levels.
 If the insured was in debt at the time of death, his or her estate will be used to pay off any outstanding debts and can be subject to estate taxes.
 Conversely, if a beneficiary receives the insured’s death benefit directly from the insurance company, the beneficiary will receive the full amount without taxation and regardless of the insured’s debts.
 Many states exempt a specified amount of life insurance death benefits (e.g. up to $50,000) from being subject to debt/tax collection even after being transferred to the policyholder’s estate, but this depends on the laws in your state.

 Generally, if there are multiple primary beneficiaries and one dies, the death benefit passes to the remaining beneficiaries.

 If a policy’s primary beneficiary is alive at the time of the policyholder’s death but dies before the claim is processed or paid, the death benefit will be transferred to the beneficiary’s estate, rather than the insured’s.
 This can lead to the same disadvantages as the above situation, such as the possibility of being absorbed into the beneficiary’s outstanding debts or being subject to estate taxes.
 Unlike with the policyholder’s estate, the aforementioned state-by-state exemptions from debt/tax collection do not apply once the benefit is transferred to the beneficiary’s assets.

 The big takeaway is that it is imperative to keep beneficiary designations as up-to-date as possible.
 Don’t be left wondering what happens if your beneficiary dies before you, or if your beneficiary is out-of-date or otherwise invalid.